Truck Accident Injury Frequently Asked Questions

 Being injured in a truck accident is a frightening experience.
 If this has recently happened to you, you probably have a lot of questions.
 You are likely in a lot of pain from your injuries, and you are wondering how you are going to get your life back on track.

 The dedicated truck accident attorneys at Spaulding Injury Law are here to help you navigate this difficult time.
-Our attorneys are highly regarded in the field of personal injury law – both founder Ted Spaulding and partner Jeremy Hayes have been consistently recognized for their work by the National Trial Lawyers.
+Our attorneys are highly regarded in the field of personal injury law – both founder Ted Spaulding has been consistently recognized for his work by the National Trial Lawyers.
 With 25 years of combined legal experience, our attorneys can answer all your questions and help you fight for the full compensation you deserve.

 Contact us now for a free case review.